90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Knights would participate in jousting tournaments and dedicate their performance to their beloved.

-8. What ancient civilization celebrated a fertility festival that some believe contributed to the origins of Valentine’s Day?
+8. Question: What ancient civilization celebrated a fertility festival that some believe contributed to the origins of Valentine’s Day?

 Answer: Ancient Egyptians